shrub4thedub/tanakh/readme.md

 simple command line tool for searching the hebrew bible

 ## how
-put the txt and sh in the same folder
+put the txt and sh in the same folder edit tanakh.sh to use the right filepath by changing the TEXT_FILE variable at the top of the file
 ```bash
 git clone https://github.com/shrub4thedub/tanakh
 cd tankah